Radio-Source/Spectro-Radiometer/README.md

   display purposes.

 ### Device options
-The *Spectro-Radiometer* application uses the *gr-osmosdr* abstraction within GNU Radio to provide support for many different types of SDR hardware.
+The *SpectroRadiometer* application uses the *gr-osmosdr* abstraction within GNU Radio to provide support for many different types of SDR hardware.

 The **general** form is:
 ```--device "hwstring1 hwstring2"```
-Now, since *Spectro-Radiometer* supports **two** channels, in many cases, with only a single receiver, the 2nd *hwstring* above should be `file=/dev/zero,rate=20e6`.
+Now, since *SpectroRadiometer* supports **two** channels, in many cases, with only a single receiver, the 2nd *hwstring* above should be `file=/dev/zero,rate=20e6`.

 #### Single RTL-SDR
 For a single RTL-SDR device, the –device option looks like: